 Students who do not meet the University’s established admission requirements, as reflected by Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores, are required to take the Compass Test to determine proficiency in reading, English and mathematics.
 Students will be required to take Learning Support courses (non-credit) to remove the identified deficiencies in any of the three subjects listed earlier, as indicated by the Compass.

-Students must take the required Learning Support courses during the first semester of enrollment at the university and continue taking these courses each semester of enrollment until all requirements have been met.
-Learning Support students may not accumulate more than 20 hours of academic credit before completing all Learning Support requirements, if they do, they will not be allowed to take further credit courses until all Learning Support requirements are met.
+Students must take the required Learning Support courses during the first semester of enrollment at the university and must continue taking these courses each semester of enrollment until all requirements have been met.
+Learning Support students may not accumulate more than 30 hours of academic credit before completing all Learning Support requirements; if they do, they will not be allowed to take further credit courses until all Learning Support requirements are met.

 Students enrolled in Learning Support courses and college credit courses may not drop or withdraw from Learning Support courses and remain in college credit courses.
 The student’s academic advisor must advise and approve the schedule of a student who is withdrawing from or dropping a course(s).